ibm-cloud-docs/vpc/vsi_is_profiles.md

 Compute profiles with the cx2d prefix are available in the US South (Dallas), US East (Washington DC), Canada (Toronto), United Kingdom (London), Germany (Frankfurt), Spain (Madrid), Japan (Tokyo), Japan (Osaka), and Australia (Sydney) regions.
 {: preview}

-3rd generation profiles with the cx3d prefix are available in the Dallas, London, Frankfurt, Washington DC, Toronto, Madrid, Sydney, Tokyo, and Osaka regions to provision virtual server instances on 4th Generation Intel&reg; Xeon&reg; Scalable processors, the Intel 8474C processor (previously code named Sapphire Rapids).
-For more information about the capabilities of the new profiles, see [Next generation instance profiles](#next-gen-profiles).
-{: preview}

 The following table shows all compute profiles that are available for x86-64.

 | Instance profile | vCPU / Cores | NUMA count | GiB RAM | Bandwidth cap (Gbps) | Instance storage (GB) |